tethix-ethos/ethos-jekyll/README.md

 To add a new spark, seed set, or tool, just create a new Markdown file in the appropriate directory and follow the template of other files.

-The ETHOS Django dashboard has been transformed into a **page for reflection**.
-It randomly selects a question defined in `_data/reflections.yml`, so if you want to edit the questions, edit that file.
-(Note: the elements part of the reflection questions isn't being used yet.)
+The ETHOS **reflect page** randomly selects a question defined in `_data/reflections.yml`, so if you want to edit the questions, edit that file.

 Other folders:
 - **Pages** such as `about` are defined in the `pages` folder, with the exception of `index.html`.
 - Pages reference **layouts** that can be found in `_layouts` folder, and layouts and pages might reference **includes** from the `_includes` folder.
 - **Assets** such ass CSS, JS, images, etc. can be found in the `assets` folder.

+## Questions?

+If you have any additional questions, we welcome new [discussions](https://github.com/tethix-ethos/ethos-jekyll/discussions).